AOEpeople/Aoe_LazyCatalogImages/README.md

 The actual rendering of the images is handled via the /lci.php and /media/catalog/product/LCI/.htaccess combo.
 The .htaccess file will rewrite requests for non-existent files to be serviced by /lci.php.
-The entrypoint, lci.php, checks if the requested file is actually a token that should be processed.
+The entrypoint, lci.php, passes the full URL pathinfo to the image helper.
+The image helper attempts to extract a token from the pathinfo and checks if the token is valid and should be processed.
 At the early stage of token decoding a failure results in a 404 response.
 At later stages, after the token is decoded, a failure results in a redirect to a placeholder image.